 Unique among regional simulation centers, our space includes a replica of Gillette’s large operating rooms, which are designed to accommodate multidisciplinary surgical teams and advanced imaging equipment.
 The space also includes a large classroom and observation area.

 In addition to arrangements that allow for surgery simulation, we can also set up other environments, including:

 Our physical spaces are supported by advanced technology, including:

-Health care organizations or medical groups may request to use Gillette’s surgery simulation and training space.
+The surgery simulation and training space at Gillette is available for use by request.
 We can accommodate a wide range of arrangements and scenarios to meet your training needs.

 To discuss your needs, call 651-602-3268.